DanNduati/at-ussd/README.md

 pip install -r requirements.txt
 ```
 ### Run the application
-I've implemented the application logic with 2 web frameworks flask and FastAPI you can select either.
+I've implemented the application logic with 2 web frameworks Flask and FastAPI you can select either.
 1. Flask
 #### Navigate to app directory
 ```bash